westonstearns/Kaggle-Python-Tutorial/chapter2.md

 Next, you need to make sure your output is in line with the submission requirements of Kaggle: a csv file with exactly 418 entries and two columns: `PassengerId` and `Survived`.
 So you need to make a new data frame using `DataFrame()`, and create a csv file using `to_csv()` method from Pandas.

 *** =instructions
-- Impute the missing value for Fare in row 153 with the medain of the column.
+- Impute the missing value for Fare in row 153 with the median of the column.
 - Make a prediction on the test set using the `.predict()` method and `my_tree_two`.
 Assign the result to `my_prediction`.
 - Create a data frame `my_solution` containing the solution and the passenger ids from the test set.
 Make sure the solution is in line with the standards set forth by Kaggle.
 - Check the data frame has 418 entries using `.shape` attribute.